 Do note that no price is listed for Searchmetrics, but there is a 14-day free trial available – although for their Research Cloud and Content Experience, not Site Experience.

-SEMrush offers four plans – Pro, Guru, Business, and Enterprise – with the Pro plan beginning at $99.95 per month.
+Semrush offers four plans – Pro, Guru, Business, and Custom.

 All plans include site audits and log file analysis.
 The site audit tool allows you to find hreflang mistakes, AMP issues, check for HTTPS site security, and more.